harvard-library/schematronium/README.md

 Schematronium is a gem providing:

 1. A single-object, single-function API for compiling a [schematron](http://www.schematron.com/) script, and running it over an XML file, returning a [Nokogiri](Nokogiri.org) [NodeSet](http://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/NodeSet) of the resulting `failed-assert`s and `successful-report`s.
 2. A script ([schematronium](bin/schematronium)) to run a schematron over one or many XML files and return aggregate date in a TBD format.
 Mostly meant as an example of something you could to with it.
+Also shows how to turn off some parser features to prevent XXE vulnerabilities, which is VERY IMPORTANT if you are parsing XML you do not personally 100% control.
+Schematronium does NOT do this by default.

 The goals of Schematronium are very similar to [schematron-wrapper](https://github.com/Agilefreaks/schematron-wrapper).
 The primary difference is that, where schematron-wrapper runs the saxon jar via backticks per file, Schematronium uses the jRuby-only [saxon-xslt](https://github.com/fidothe/saxon-xslt) library to compile and run the schematron.
 This has the upshot of not incurring the penalty of JDK initialization per file, which tends to be a substantial cost savings over even a small number of files.